Universal Weil module: Features of the pair

 Then $\lambda \in \mathcal{B} \mapsto \lambda (\beta - \alpha) \in V_\eta$ factorises as a section of $V_\eta \to \textbf{1}_{F^\times}^{\mathcal{B}/(q-1)\mathcal{B}}$.
 As a consequence, one has $V_\eta \simeq \textbf{1}_{F^\times}^{\mathcal{B}/(q-1)\mathcal{B}} \oplus \chi_\mathcal{B}$.

 \begin{rem} We interpret $\textbf{1}_{F^\times}^{\mathcal{B}/(q-1)\mathcal{B}}$ as the greatest common quotient of $\textbf{1}_{F^\times}^\mathcal{B}$ and $\chi_\mathcal{B}$. \end{rem}

-\paragraph{More general families.} One can look at any ideal in $\mathfrak{z}^0$ to get newer family of representations.
-For example, instead of only looking at characters with values $1$ at $\zeta$, one can look at -- other than $Z-1$ -- irreducible factors of $Z^{q-1}-1$ in $\mathcal{B}$ and considering an ideal of the kind $(P,Q)$ where $P$ is irreducible in $\mathcal{B}[X^{\pm 1}]$ and $Q$ is an irreducible factor of $Z^{q-1}-1$.
+\paragraph{More general families.} One can look at any ideal in $\mathfrak{z}^0$ to get more new families of representations.
+For example, instead of only looking at characters with values $1$ at $\zeta$, one can look at irreducible factors $Q$ of $Z^{q-1}-1$ that are different from $Z-1$, and consider the ideal $(P,Q)$ for an irreducible polynomial $P$ in $\mathcal{B}[X^{\pm 1}]$.

 \begin{rem} Even when $\mathcal{B}$ is an integral domain, the previous classes of ideals $(P,Q)$ are not necessarily prime ideals in $\mathfrak{z}^0$.
 The irreducibility has therefore to be thought over the field extension $\textup{Frac}(\mathcal{B}) [Z] / (Q)$ of $\textup{Frac}(\mathcal{B})$ \textit{i.e.} $P$ is irreducible as a polynomial over this bigger field.
 Furthermore, letting $P$ be a non-unitary polynomial allows to consider characters with coefficients in $\textup{Frac}(\mathcal{B})$ \textit{e.g.} $\overline{\mathbb{Z}_\ell}[X^{\pm 1}] / (\ell X -1) = \overline{\mathbb{Q}_\ell}$ when $\mathcal{B}=\overline{\mathbb{Z}_\ell}$. \end{rem}